openedx/docs.openedx.org/source/community/release_notes/redwood/potpourri.rst

 course, and gives learners an easy way to consistently reference parts of the course that may need regular review.

-For more details on how to use this feature, see the How-to guide.
+For more details on how to use this feature, see :doc:`/educators/how-tos/use_section_independently_of_course_outline`.

-For more details on how to turn this feature on, see the :doc:`dev_op_release_notes`.
+For more details on how to turn this feature on, see :doc:`dev_op_release_notes`.

 Embed an iframe into the Text Editor
 ************************************